rithwik-01/202_new/journal.md

 - The importance of clear communication and documentation
 - Value of regular code reviews and knowledge sharing
 - Benefits of iterative development and continuous feedback
-- Significance of proper planning and architecture design before implementation
+- Significance of proper planning and architecture design before implementatino